schilffarth/rps-units/README.md

 ### Usage

 You can simply download the add-on from the official Battle for Wesnoth add-ons server.
 Alternatively, you can clone this repository into your userdata directory.

 You may copy images from this repository into your own UMC add-on, as long as your add-on complies with the official Battle for Wesnoth add-on server rules, including copy-right requirements.

 Whilst it is neither required nor do I demand it, I wouldgreatly appreciate credits if you decide to use my content.

+More information in the `MODDING.md` file.

 ### Images